Rocket-Hosting/cheap-ai-api/README.md

 # Cheap-ai-api

-A hosted OpenAI-compatible API for Google's Gemini abd Gemma AI models.
+A hosted OpenAI-compatible API for Google's Gemini and Gemma, Anthropic's Claude Opus and Sonnet, and OpenAI's GPT models.

 ## 🚀 API Access